joaomelo/textorama/README.md

 The primary operations are in the top bar buttons.
 You can start authoring by clicking **new** or **open**.

 Suppose you are on a computer using Chrome, Edge, and Opera.
-In that case, you will have an experience similar to desktop apps with the ability to continuously save to the same file.
+In that case, you will have an experience similar to desktop apps with the ability to save to the same file continuously.

 If you are on a mobile device or using either Firefox or Safari, you can still save locally, but every operation translates to downloading a new text file.